-An assessment of need is not necessary to access to health services.
 You can refer your child directly to a children’s disability service or a primary care service.

 Applying for an Assessment of Need

-To apply for an assessment, contact your local Assessment Officer.
-You can also download the Assessment of Need application form and post this to your local Assessment Officer.
+To apply for an assessment, you can fill in the Assessment of Need application form and send it to your local Assessment Officer.

-The assessment of need is undertaken in line with the same standards across the country.
-A copy of these standards can be obtained from your Assessment Officer or on the link below.
+The Assessment of Need is undertaken in line with the same standards across the country.
+A copy of these standards can be obtained from your Assessment Officer.

 The Liaison Officer will prepare a Service Statement for you.
 You will receive the Service Statement within 1 month of the completed assessment.
 The Service Statement will list health services and supports that will be provided to your child.
 You will receive your child's Assessment Report and Service Statement at the same time.